ericzhanhit/return_power/README.md

-# return_power
+# The Return Power of Stock Analyst Report: Definition, Factor and Strategy

- Data and codes for return power
+This repository contains the data and codes for the paper entitled "The Return Power of Stock Analyst Report: Definition, Factor and Strategy".